tristaneason/grizzlytargets/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.39.0 - 14/03/2022 =
+* Added some extra test code to prevent a fatal PHP error when the feed attribute data contains some invalid code.
+* Changed the way the WooCommerce Google Product Review Feed Manager is initiated to prevent a PHP Fatal error in a specific setting.
+* Tested on WooCommerce 6.2 and 6.3

+= 1.38.0 - 23/01/2022 =
+* Fixed an issue that could cause incorrect price values when using specific third party plugins.
+* Added the "Product Parent Description" source.
+* Fixed an issue where in some situations the image url's would not load.
+* Added support for the WooCommerce Currency Switcher plugin.
+* Tested on WooCommerce 6.1.

+= 1.37.0 - 20/12/2021 =
+* Added the "Regular Price With Tax", "Regular Price Without Tax", "Sale Price With Tax" and "Sale Price Without Tax" sources.
+* Fixed an issue that would cause a type error when opening the Edit Feed page.
+* Tested on WooCommerce 6.0.

 = 1.36.0 - 10/11/2021 =
 * Fixed an issue where if there is a source with the name "null" it would be selected as WooCommerce source by default.
 * Fixed an issue where selected categories in the Category Mapping table would automatically deselect if they had zero products assigned to them.